 How do we establish universal electricity access through solar energy to create practical opportunities for quality education, new business models, better health outcomes and clean water while mitigating the effects of climate change?

 This was the driving question behind WGSI’s OpenAccess Energy Summit.
-At an Advisory Workshop (October 18-20, 2015) and the OpenAccess Energy Summit (April 24-27, 2016), contributors explored the wide and varied collaborations that are essential to addressing the energy access challenge and developed strategic focus areas to accelerate solutions, from rooftop solar panels, to utility scale solar farms, to grid improvements, and more.
+At an Advisory Workshop (October 18-20) and the OpenAccess Energy Summit (April 24-27), contributors explored the wide and varied collaborations that are essential to addressing the solar energy access challenge and developed strategic focus areas to accelerate solutions, from rooftop solar panels, to utility scale solar farms, to grid improvements, and more.

 WHY ENERGY ACCESS?

 We are living in times of great economic and social opportunity.
-Emerging technological, social and business innovations in the solar panel industry mean that it is now possible for more than 1 billion people to, for the first time, gain access to the modern electricity services that will radically transform their well-being.
+Emerging technological, social and business innovations in the solar panels mean that it is now possible for more than 1 billion people to, for the first time, gain access to the modern electricity services that will radically transform their well-being.

 Establishing universal electricity access creates practical opportunities for quality education, new business models, better health outcomes, clean water and support for agriculture.
-Clean renewable energy technologies that rely on the sun’s power will form the backbone of an energy transition that will mitigate the effects of climate change.
+Clean renewable solar energy technologies that rely on the sun’s power will form the backbone of an energy transition that will mitigate the effects of climate change.

 This opportunity has arisen because new and emerging solar technologies are ushering in a revolution in energy access in the developing world.
 It is now possible to deliver modern electricity services to remote regions via off-grid electricity and micro-grids powered by renewable energy sources.
 Low cost solar power, high-efficiency appliances that can connect to a simple and cheap modular micro-grid, data collection through mobile communication networks and mobile-based micro-payment channels are examples of innovations that offer a chance for genuine and lasting change.

 Since the Summit